Purple vegetables may be pretty, but they also have powerful health benefits. See why and get mouthwatering recipes for 10 purple vegetables.

 They add depth and flavor to many savory dishes.
 Add them to sandwiches in place of raw onions.
 Spoon them over chili.
 Or use them in your next Buddha bowl.

-You can also try this Fresh Pineapple Salsa from Veggies Save the Day.
+You can also try this Fresh Pineapple Salsa from Apples for CJ.

 Fruit salsas are a versatile condiment.
 And they’re a great way to bring an abundance of flavor to any dish.
 You can scoop this pineapple salsa onto tacos, burgers, and salads.